covid19-data/covid19-data/README.md

 # Outputs

+## Daily case data based on WHO report, cleaned by Our World in Data

+- [`output/cases/cases_WHO.csv`](https://github.com/covid19-data/covid19-data/blob/master/output/cases/cases_WHO.csv): This converts the CSV dataset cleaned by Our World in Data team by using ISO 3166 Alpha-3 country code.
+It also fills up non-existing dates so that for every country, the dataset starts from the same date (Jan.
+21st).
+One may want to combine this with country-level metadata or alternative country names [here](https://github.com/covid19-data/covid19-data/tree/master/output/metadata/country).

 ## Country name conversion table

 - [`output/metadata/country/country_name_code.csv`](https://github.com/yy/covid19-data/blob/master/output/metadata/country/country_name_code.csv): a conversion table from country name to code (ISO 3166 Alpha 3).
 Note that multiple names point to the same code.